incompl/inlay/README.md

 * HTML (.html)
 * Text (.txt)

+### & col {width}

+Treat this block as a column.
+The {width} can be a CSS width but there are some stru-specific values as well.
+There are strict rules about what widths can be used on sibling columns.
+However, if you follow these rules, you can create sophisticated layouts with ease.

+Values for width:

+#### CSS Percent Width

+If you use a percent width such as `50%` then no sibling elements can have fixed widths.

+#### CSS Fixed Width

+If you use a fixed width such as `300px` then no sibling elements can have percent widths.

+#### Fill

+A column set to `fill` will take up all the space unused by its siblings.

 ### & content

 If this STRU file is being used as a layout in the front matter of another document, the content of that document is put in this block.

+### & max-width {css width}

+Ensures that this block doesn't become wider than {css width}.
+This works like the usual css `max-width` with `margin: auto;`

 ### & max-content-width {css width}